tm-schwartz/mlvtk/README.md

 history = model.fit(x, y, validation_data=(xval, yval), epochs=10, verbose=0)

 # Calling model.surface_plot() returns a plotly.graph_objs.Figure
+# model.surface_plot() will attempt to display the figure inline

 fig = model.surface_plot()

-# This can be saved to an interactive html file,
+# fig can save an interactive plot to an html file,
 fig.write_html("surface_plot.html")

-# or viewed in jupyter notebook/lab or other compatible tool.
+# or display the plot in jupyter notebook/lab or other compatible tool.
 fig.show()
 ```